sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_training_data_prep.md

 XXXX CHECK IF WORDS CAN BE CONVERTED TO NUMBERS IN THE SCRIPT

-On GEE, under the Assets tab, click `New, select `CSV file`.
+On GEE, under the Assets tab, click `New`, select `CSV file`.
 Give the sample file asset an understandable name.
 Use the preserved LAT_save and LON_save columns as the X column and Y column, respectively.
 Click `Upload`.

 Once ingested, make this file readable to all.
 We will need it in the next section.